 Not for IV use.
 Do not admix with other IV solutions.
 Reports of inadvertent IV administration has been associated with cardiorespiratory arrest and death.

 Not for IV use; do not inject into or near an artery or nerve.
+Risk of femoris necrosis and atrophy with IM injs into the anterolateral thigh; not recommended.
 History of cephalosporin or significant allergies.
+Discontinue if severe cutaneous adverse reaction (eg, SJS, TEN, DRESS, AGEP) is suspected; consider alternative therapy.
 Asthma.
 Increased risk of methemoglobinemia in G6PD deficiency, congenital/idiopathic methemoglobinemia, cardiac or pulmonary compromise, infants <6mos; monitor and discontinue if occurs.
 Monitor renal and hematopoietic function in prolonged use.
 Discontinue if superinfection develops.
+Elderly.
 Pregnancy.
 Nursing mothers.

 Do not admix with other intravenous solutions.
 Antagonized by concomitant tetracycline; avoid.
 Potentiated by probenecid.
-Increased risk of methemoglobinemia with concomitant local anesthetics, acetaminophen, sulfonamides, nitrates, phenytoin, phenobarbital; see full labeling.
+Increased risk of methemoglobinemia with concomitant local anesthetics, acetaminophen, sulfonamides, nitrates, phenytoin, phenobarbital, cyclophosphamide; see full labeling.

-Rash, drug fever, serum sickness, anaphylaxis, blood dyscrasias, neuropathy, nephropathy, inj site reactions, methemoglobinemia, C. difficile-associated diarrhea.
+Rash, drug fever, serum sickness, anaphylaxis, blood dyscrasias, neuropathy, nephropathy, inj site reactions, methemoglobinemia, C. difficile-associated diarrhea; severe cutaneous adverse reactions.